batiste/donkey/README.md

 APIs configuration in Donkey works with a list of conditional IMatcher.
 Each IMatcher is taken in order and the host and uris are tested with the current incoming request.
-If there is a match with both fields the IMatcher is used.
+If the provided fields match with the IMatcher is used.
-If neither host or uris is provided the corresponding IMatcher is always used.
+If fields are provided the IMatcher is always used.

 ```ts
 import { basicAuthMiddleware } from './middlewares/basicAuth';